ClusterM/famicom-dumper-client/README.md

 So you can write your own code to interact with dumper object and read/write data from/to cartridge.
 This dumper object can be even on another PC (read below)!
 Check "scripts" directory for example scripts.

-## Remoting
+## gRPC

-You can start this application as server on one PC:
+You can start this application as gRPC server on one PC:
 ```
 famicom-dumper server --port COM14
 ```